 Read also: support for autism carers.

-How to support someone with autism – the challenges
+How to support an autistic person – the challenges

 As a care worker, you know that there can be challenges supporting any client.
 However, when considering how to support someone with autism, there may be some additional concerns.